Current Initiatives and Collaborations

 The Institute is grateful to the Hulda B. & Maurice L. Rothschild Foundation for their generous support of both the guide and video.

 The Institute is participating on a team, led by the American Institutes for Research, for an Agency for Healthcare Research and Quality (AHRQ) funded multi-year initiative to develop, evaluate, and implement a guide to promote patient and family engagement in hospital settings.
-Other organizations in this collaborative endeavor include, Consumers Advancing Patient Safety, The Joint Commission, Planetree, the Health Research and Education Trust, the Carilion Clinic, Aurora Health Care, and the Maryland Patient Safety Center.
+Other organizations in this collaborative endeavor include, Consumers Advancing Patient Safety, the Joint Commission, the Health Research & Educational Trust, Planetree, the Maryland Patient Safety Center, Aurora Health Care, and Emory University Hospital.

-Summer, 2012 - AHRQ released its report, Guide to Patient and Family Engagement: Final Environmental Scan Report—which is the first step toward developing the patient/family engagement guide.
+Summer, 2012—AHRQ released its report, Guide to Patient and Family Engagement: Final Environmental Scan Report—which is the first step toward developing the patient/family engagement guide.
 The report assesses the current literature, tools, and resources being used to engage patients and their families.
-The complete guide will be available to the public in Spring, 2013.

 The Institute's President and CEO, Bev Johnson, participates on the Consensus Committee to Establish the Recommended Standards for Newborn ICU Design and is on the planning committee for the Annual Gravens Conference on the Physical and Developmental Environment of the High Risk Infant.